Calibration / method of moments - Gali (2015)

 (:x_aux_2) 0.266936 0.100826 3.09983 0.278423

-You can use this information to calibrate certain values to your targets.
-For example, let's say we want to have higher real wages (:W_real), and lower inflation volatility.
-Since there are too many variables and parameters for them to be shown here, let's print only a subset of them:
+This information can be used to calibrate certain values to targets.
+For example, assuming higher real wages (:W_real), and lower inflation volatility are desired.
+Since there are too many variables and parameters to be shown here, only a subset of them is printed:

 julia> get_mean(Gali_2015, parameter_derivatives = [:σ, :std_a, :α], variables = [:W_real,:Pi])2-dimensional KeyedArray(NamedDimsArray(...)) with keys: